emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

  - `allowMalformedAccessToken`: Allow any access token, even if they are not RFC 6750-compliant.
  - `accessTokenValidation`: How to verify the liveness and scope of Access Tokens issued by the identity provider.
 Valid values are either `"auto"`, `"jwt"`, or `"userinfo"`.
 Empty or unset is equivalent to `"auto"`.
    * `"jwt"`: Validates the Access Token as a JWT.
-     + By default: It accepts the RS256, RS384, or RS512 signature algorithms, and validates the signature against the JWKS from OIDC Discovery.
-It then validates the `exp`, `iat`, `nbf`, `iss` (with the Issuer from OIDC Discovery), and `scope` claims: if present, none of the scopes are required to be present.
+     + By default: It accepts the RS256, RS384, or RS512 signature
+       algorithms, and validates the signature against the JWKS from OIDC Discovery.
+It then validates the `exp`, `iat`, `nbf`, `iss` (with the Issuer from OIDC Discovery), and `scope`
+       claims: if present, none of the scope values are required to be present.
 This relies on the identity provider using non-encrypted signed JWTs as Access Tokens, and configuring the signing appropriately
      + This behavior can be modified by delegating to [`JWT` Filter](#filter-type-jwt) with `accessTokenJWTFilter`.
 The arguments are the same as the arguments when referring to a JWT Filter from a FilterPolicy.
    * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
 This means that the Ambassador Edge Stack must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
 This performs poorly, but functions properly with a wider range of identity providers.
 It is not valid to set `accessTokenJWTFilter` if `accessTokenValidation: userinfo`.
    * `"auto"` attempts to do `"jwt"` validation if any of these